vultisig/docs/user-actions/creating-a-vault.md

 You can choose Internet or WiFI.

 1. **Internet:** Using the Vultisig relay server.
-Encrypted packages are routed through the Vultisig relay server.
+Encrypted packages are routed through the Vultisig relay server over the Internet.
+Each device can be on different networks / Internet providers.
-2. **Wi-Fi**: Using local Network, however may not work on some Wi-Fi networks (since they may block mDNS packets)
+2. **Local**: Using local Wi-Fi Network, however may not work on some Wi-Fi networks (since they may block mDNS packets).

+The Vault Creation step may fail if the Internet/network connection is not stable.

 <figure><img src="../.gitbook/assets/Main Device Keygen Internet (1).png" alt="" width="188"><figcaption></figcaption></figure>